FootprintAI/multikf/README.md

 Idealy, we could just use Kind which running as a container to provide resource isolation.
 However, Kind was unable to isolate resources from its underlying kubelet(see [issue](https://github.com/kubernetes-sigs/kind/issues/877)) due to kubelet's implementation.
 Thus, Vagrant is served as a resource isolation and provide clean guest enviornment.

+NOTE: Vagrant is not battle-tested, so use it with your cautions.

 #### How to use?

 ##### Add a vagrant machine named test000 with 1 cpu and 1G memory.